-Introduction DNA and protein are the secret codes of the human body.
+DNA and protein are the secret codes of the human body.
 Decipher the codes and you will get an insight into bodily processes.
-In Radboud University we offer a multidisciplinary Master’s programme in Molecular Life Sciences.
-Working at the interface of chemistry, biology and medical science, you will not only explore the basic principles of molecules and cells, but also their role in health and disease.
+At Radboud University we offer a multidisciplinary Master’s programme in Molecular Life Sciences.
+Working at the interface of chemistry, biology and medical science, you will not only explore the basic principles of molecules and cells but also their role in health and disease.
 This combination of scientific topics translated into medical implications and solutions is unique in the Netherlands.

-Specialisations You are able to chose from three specialisations within this programme:
+You are able to choose from specialisations within this programme:

 - Science in Society